Both parts due by 11:59 p.m. on Tuesday, September 30, 2025.

 In VS Code, select the File->Open Folder or File->Open menu

-option, and use the resulting dialog box to find and open the
+option, and use the resulting dialog box to find and open your

 The name of the folder should appear in the Explorer pane on the left-hand side of the VS Code window, along with a list of all of its contents.